 Sep 28, 2020

 Not getting a job you were after is never easy––especially if you invested a lot of time and effort into the application and then sweated your way through a number of interviews.
 It feels even worse if your hopes were high because you were one of a handful of candidates who made it through to the last round to get your dream job.
 Then there was the call from the HR manager telling you that they had chosen another applicant.
 After the initial disappointment, you’re now wondering how to respond and how to stay on good terms with the recruiter who turned you down.
-This is worth thinking about because––we can’t say it enough––professional life is full of surprises.
+This is worth thinking about because we can’t say enough that professional life is full of surprises.

 1. Deal with the rejection

 You have the right to react: scream, cry, and vent your frustration.
 Just remember it is best to do it in private.
 Don’t take it out on the recruiter, or you will surely regret it in the future.
 Take some time to absorb the news.
 Remember that the fact that someone else was selected doesn’t mean you weren’t good enough.

 Have you responded to other job offers and maybe scheduled some interviews?
 Don’t let any opportunities pass you by, focus on those.

 2. Thank the recruiter for their time

 An email, a letter, a phone call…however you do it, thank the recruiter for keeping you informed of your progress during the recruitment process.
 Show them you’re grateful for the time they’ve given you.
 This shows your maturity and you’ll be able to stay on good terms with them.